Justia 10.0

 If your case goes to trial, your lawyer will serve as your advocate in the courtroom.
 We will present your evidence, make compelling arguments, and strive to achieve a favorable verdict for you.

 Experiencing sexual assault in a facility that is supposed to provide help and safety is one of the most troubling situations a person can face.
-It’s even more detrimental to a person’s life when they experience it as a child.
+It’s even more detrimental to a person’s life when they experience it in childhood.
 It’s important to know that you have legal recourse and can take steps to hold the appropriate parties accountable.

-At Injury Lawyer Team, we understand that no amount of money can truly heal the emotional and physical pain caused by sexual abuse.
+At Injury Lawyer Team, our lawyers understand that no amount of money can truly heal the emotional and physical pain caused by sexual abuse.
 However, securing financial compensation can help you access the care and support you need during this challenging time.